Code of Conduct

-A make-up week is scheduled at the end of each session in the event a class must be cancelled by TAC or the instructor.
-The make-up week is considered part of the term.
+A make-up week is scheduled at the end of each session in the event of a cancellation by the instructor or building closure due to inclement weather.
+A class must be cancelled by TAC or the instructor to qualify for make-up week, which is considered part of the term.
 No refunds, credits or make-ups will be given for classes missed by the student (i.e. a student “no show”).

-Tuition is refundable for all classes and workshops according to the schedule outlined here.
-Classes dropped after the first day of the session – regardless if that class has met or not – are only eligible for a credit on account for the cost of tuition.
-Students are responsible for notifying The Art Center office if they wish to drop a class or workshop; not attending class or advising a faculty member does not constitute an official withdrawal from courses or cancellation of tuition or fees.
-If you must drop a class or workshop after the deadline, no credit will be given except for documented medical reasons.
-There is a limit of two classes per student per year that may be dropped with a credit due to non-medical reasons.
+Tuition is refundable for all classes and workshops according to the printed schedule.
+There are no refunds or credits for classes dropped after the first day of the session – regardless if that class has met or not.
+Students are responsible for notifying The Art Center office if they wish to drop a class or workshop.
+Not attending class or advising a faculty member that you will not be attending the class does not constitute an official withdrawal from courses or cancellation of tuition or fees.
+If you must drop a class or workshop after the deadline, no credit will be given, (except for documented medical reasons).

-Classes will not be held on most National holidays or during extremely inclement weather.
+Classes will not be held on most national holidays or during extremely inclement weather.
 TAC tries to follow the decisions of Districts 112 & 113 regarding weather-related closings.
-Classes cancelled due to snow or other emergencies will be made up during the TAC make-up week at the end of the session.
-Only the administration may close the school/cancel classes for any reason.
+Classes cancelled due to snow or other emergencies will be made up during the TAC make-up week at the end of the

 Membership contributions help support TAC’s operations, exhibitions, scholarships and programming.
 Please note that memberships are required for Open Studios and for the Friday Figure Drawing & Painting Open Studio.
 Membership is not required to participate in adult and youth classes or workshops; however, all members receive a discounted tuition rate.
 Memberships are non-refundable and good for one year from the date of purchase.